JBrinco/Chromapy/README.md

 # Acknowledgments

+You can use and modify Chromapy under the terms of the GNU GPL V.3.
+If you found the software useful, please consider linking this repository in your publications: `https://github.com/JBrinco/Chromapy`.

 This software package was created as part of a PhD thesis, and Fundação para a Ciência e Tecnologia is acknowledged as the funder, through scholarship number [UI/BD/150867/2021](https://doi.org/10.54499/UI/BD/150867/2021).